LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/memory.rst

 Call policies
 =============

 While :ref:`return-policies` are specific to return types from functions or methods, call policies allow the user to tie together the lifetimes of return values and/or arguments.
 This is discussed in depth in the pybind11 documentation :ref:`pybind11:call_policies`.
 PYB11 provides the decorator ``@PYB11keepalive(a, b)`` for direct access to the pybind11 command ``py::keep_alive<a, b>``.
-The arguments to the decorator ``a`` and ``b`` are integers indicating arguments in the call signature by positon index, with the convention:
+The arguments to the decorator ``a`` and ``b`` are integers indicating arguments in the call signature by position index, with the convention:

    * 0 denotes the return value of the function/method.